 - Glucose – enter your glucose level manually in the field.
 Use the “hand” icon to choose a test site if needed.

 - Sensor glucose – marks the entry as a sensor glucose, meaning that it comes from some kind of sensor and may not be very accurate.
 Sensor entries appear grayed out in the logbook.

 - Estimated glucose – Mark an entry as “estimated”, meaning that it’s not very accurate.
 Entries marked as Sensor or Estimated won’t be used for CGM calibrations.
-At the moment the app marks the last CGM entry coming from a Freestyle Libre NFC scan as “estimated”.
+At the moment the app marks the last CGM entry coming from a sensor NFC scan as “estimated”.
 Entries marked as “estimated” are shown with an exclamation mark in the logbook.